Orange-dev1/pdf-reader/docs/comparison/index.md

     - **Feasibility:** Often impossible.
 PDFs are binary; LLMs typically process text.
 Sending raw binary data is usually not supported or useful.
     - **Security:** Extremely risky if the agent has broad filesystem access.
     - **Efficiency:** Impractical due to file size and format.
-    - **PDF Reader MCP Advantage:** Provides a secure, structured way to get _textual_ data from the binary PDF.
+    - **PDF Reader MCP Advantage:** Provides a secure, structured way to get _textual_ data from the binary PDF via URL.

 2.  **Generic Filesystem MCP Server (like `@shtse8/filesystem-mcp`):**

     - **Functionality:** Can read file _content_, but for PDFs, this would be the raw binary data, which is not directly useful to an LLM.
     - **Security:** Offers similar path confinement benefits if implemented correctly.
     - **Efficiency:** Inefficient for PDFs as it doesn't parse the content.
-    - **PDF Reader MCP Advantage:** Specializes in _parsing_ PDFs to extract meaningful text and metadata.
+    - **PDF Reader MCP Advantage:** Specializes in _parsing_ PDFs to extract meaningful text and metadata from URLs.

 3.  **External CLI Tools (e.g., `pdftotext`, `pdfinfo`):**